 Although most women don’t experience any related complications during pregnancy, research indicates that 10-30% develop complications due to fibroids.
 These can include pain (most common), vaginal bleeding, spontaneous miscarriage, preterm labor, placenta abruption, cesarean delivery, and postpartum hemorrhage.

-Along with causing an increased risk for complications, fibroids tend to grow during pregnancy due to an influx of extra hormones.
-This can result in the development or worsening of painful, unpleasant, and inconvenient symptoms.
+Along with causing an increased risk for complications, fibroids can grow during pregnancy due to an increase in hormones.
+This can often result in the development or worsening of painful and inconvenient symptoms.